rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 `<variable name="product" source="store" type="product" distribution="random"/>`

-A simple form of query is supported by a 'selector' element.
+A simple form of query is supported by a `selector` element.
 Its content must be a script expression that serves as a filter.
-The expression is consecutively evaluated on each element (as candidate) and has to return true, if the candidate is accepted, otherwise false.
+The expression is consecutively evaluated on each element (as candidate) and has to return `true` if the candidate is accepted, otherwise `false`.

 **IMPORTANT**: The script only can access each candidate by using the keyword **_candidate**.

-As an example, here is a query which only returns products whose name starts with 'A':
+As an example, here is a query which only returns products whose name starts with '**A**':

 ```xml
 <variable name="product" source="store" type="product" selector="_candidate.name.startsWith('A')"/>